 Filmmaker and Co-Founder of The Redford Center

-Mr. Redford will present stories and perspectives from his films that address the questions: What does it mean to be a trauma-informed school?
+On February 28th, Mr. Redford will present stories and perspectives from his films that address the questions: What does it mean to be a trauma-informed school?
 And how do you educate teens whose childhood experiences have left them with a brain and body ill-suited to learn?
-Presentation will be followed by a panel of local experts.

 The Crisis of Urban Education

 Massey Conference Center Auditorium at Lewis Ginter Botanical Garden